abkolan/stream-alerts/README.md

 # stream-alerts

 ### Problem
-Set off an alert, when a word occurs for more than X number of times in a sliding window of M minutes.
+Set off an alert, when a word occurs for more than X number of times in a sliding window of M minutes in a stream of text (like Tweets)

 ### Assumptions
 * Time at which the tweet is generated and the time at which the tweet is processed is the same.
 The difference between them is zero.